 Your whole purpose as a Pokemon trainer is to be better than your competitors.
 Not just doing your best but literally better than others.
 The strongest Pokemon flourish and evolve.
-The weak are defeated and advance no further.
+The weak are defeated and largely forgotten.
 It's that simple.
 Obviously, this is a very negative message for kids growing up in an increasingly secular culture.

 Such concerns were raised by the Childcare Protection Act in their review of Pokemon: The Movie - Mewtwo Strikes Back (1999).
 Consider the following quotes below: